drrdrem/drrdrem.github.io/_posts/2019-08-14-Mathematic of Machine Learning Summer School - Reinforcement Learning.md

 ---
-title: 'Blog Post number 3'
+title: 'Mathematic of Machine Learning Summer School - Reinforcement Learning'
 date: 2014-08-14
-permalink: /posts/2014/08/blog-post-3/
+permalink: /posts/2014/08/Mathematic of Machine Learning Summer School - Reinforcement Learning/
 tags:
   - cool posts
   - category1
-  - category2
 ---

 This is a sample blog post.
 Lorem ipsum I can't remember the rest of lorem ipsum and don't have an internet connection right now.
 Testing testing testing this blog post.
 Blog posts are cool.